osbrown1/Pizza-Parlor/README.md

 Describe: Pizza()

-Test: "It displays object with properties and consolelog by typing 'Pizza'"
+Test: "It should display object with properties and console.log by typing 'Pizza'"
 Code:
 this.size = size;
 this.toppings = toppings;